Illustration of a professional reviewing Bitcoin security options against a city skyline

 Compare Your Bitcoin Security Options

-This page gives you a clean, side-by-side look at the main approaches – exchanges, self-custody, ETFs, institutional custody, traditional advisers, and collaborative security – so you can align security, sovereignty, and simplicity for yourself and your family.
+This page compares the main approaches side-by-side: exchanges, owner-managed security, multi-institution custody, ETFs, traditional advisers, and collaborative security.
+Use it to align security, sovereignty, and simplicity for yourself and your family.

-The Bitcoin Adviser pioneered collaborative security – a structure where you hold the keys, your family understands the plan, and a professional team stands behind you to remove single points of failure.
-It’s designed for real life, real families, and multi-decade ownership.
+The Bitcoin Adviser pioneered collaborative security: a structure where you remain a direct keyholder, your family understands the plan, and a professional team helps distribute recovery, governance and continuity responsibilities.
+No individual party can move the Bitcoin alone.
+It is designed for real life, real families, and ownership measured in decades.

 Real-World Challenges